Fact Sheet on the Payment of Salary

 Yes.
 The employer may change the method of payment when it wishes, as long as the employer informs the employee prior to the performance of the work.
 If the employee is non-exempt, and the employer always pays overtime, this causes no particular problem.
 For exempt employees, there may be a problem, however.
 Repeated changes made simply to reduce overall wages and to avoid the payment of overtime may be viewed as not in keeping with "salary basis," and the exemption may be lost.
 Be careful about making frequent changes.

-Employers in the State of Wisconsin must keep time and payroll records for each employee.
-This includes employees paid on a salary basis.
+Employers in the State of Wisconsin must keep time and payroll records for most employees.
 The required records must include the time in and the time out on a daily basis, the total number of hours worked per day and per week, and the time in and out for meal periods if that time is deducted from hours worked.
 Meal periods may be deducted from hours worked if they are at least 30 consecutive minutes in duration, and if the employee is relieved of duty and free to leave the premises during the break.
 Note: Wisconsin law does not require meal periods or rest periods for adult employees.
 Minors may not work more than 6 consecutive hours without receiving a meal period of 30 consecutive minutes.

 US DEPARTMENT OF LABOR